timholy/ANTsRegistration.jl/README.md

 imgw = register(fixed, moving, [stageaff,stagesyn]; kwargs...)
 ```

-This will increase the odds that much of the registration will be an
+This choice will align the images as well as possible (given the
-affine alignment, and use warping only when necessary for higher
-fidelity.

-To register an image series in the file `movingfilename` to a single image `fixed`, use
+default parameters) using a pure-affine transformation, and then
+introduce warping where needed to improve the alignment.

+If instead you'd like to correct for motion in an image sequence, consider
 ```julia
 motioncorr((infofilename, warpedfilename), fixed, movingfilename, pipeline)
 ```

-See the help for more detail.
+Here you represent the moving image sequence via its filename.
+The
+first argument stores the names of the files to which the data should
+be written.
+Of course, you can alternatively call `register` iteratively
+for each image in the series.

+For more detailed information, see the help on individual types and
+functions.